Altinn/altinn-studio-docs/content/architecture/application/altinn-apps/app/app-backend/_index.md

 - ServiceLibrary - Common utils and interfaces making it possible for the Runtime to use ServiceLogic

 {{%excerpt%}}
-<object data="/architecture/application/altinn-apps/app-backend/app-backend-lib-dependencies-classdiagram.svg" type="image/svg+xml" style="width: 100%;"></object>
+<object data="/architecture/application/altinn-apps/app-backend/app-backend-lib-dependencies-classdiagram.svg" type="image/svg+xml" style="width: 100%; max-width: 100px;"></object>
 {{% /excerpt%}}

-#### Service Implementation.
+#### App logic
-The service implementation is C# code generated/created as part of the service development process in Altinn Studio.
+The applogic is C# code generated/created as part of the service development process in Altinn Studio.

-The Service Implementation implement a defined interface that backend uses to be able to interact with the service implementation.
+The service implementation class implement a defined interface that backend uses to be able to interact with the service implementation.

+This is done through reflection.
+The App container contains a dll of the service logic.

 The service implementation contains all backend code for logic and rules.

+The different controllers calls the app logic

 #### Datamodel
 The data model in a service is defined as an XSD.
 From the XSD it is generated